nordeck/jitsi-multiple-ui/README.md

 [this link](https://nordeck.github.io/jitsi-multiple-ui/templates/custom-ui/custom-ui.html)
 to see it in action.

-## 3. Custom Jitsi with multiple index pages
+## 3. Jitsi with multiple index pages

 `Jitsi` publishes the same [index](https://github.com/jitsi/jitsi-meet/blob/master/index.html) page with